haskell-nix/hnix/README.md

 ### Cachix prebuild binary caches

-If you opt in to use of Nix environment, to accelerate processes, please, enable the official HNix Cachix binary cache:
+If you opt in to use of Nix environment, please enable the official HNix Cachix binary cache:

 1. Go through https://cachix.org/ and set it up.